anaramirli/predict-soccer-ball-location/src/README.md

 ### DBSCAN-test.ipynb
 ---------------------
-In this notebook, we compute DBSCAN clustering features and see if they can potentially be used to predict segments of interest.
+In this notebook, we compute desnity-based clustering (DBSCAN) features and see if they can potentially be used to predict segments of interest.

 ### feature_construction.ipynb
 ------------------------------